Volunteer for the Executive Service Corps

 Become a part of an active team that is committed to nonprofit success and values the challenging, indispensable work of the sector.
 ESC volunteers demonstrate a client- centered approach, support diversity, patience, and active listening, desire to continue their learning, and are deeply committed to client confidentiality.

-As a member of the Executive Service Corps, you receive regular training, access to Bayer Center classes, opportunities to collaborate with Bayer Center staff, and an invitation to our annual volunteer celebration.
+As a member of the Executive Service Corps, you receive regular training, access to Bayer Center for Nonprofit Management at RMU classes, opportunities to collaborate with CCCE staff, and an invitation to our annual volunteer celebration.
 Commitments range from one-time engagements to six-month projects, based on the scope of the project.

-“I enjoy volunteering through the Bayer Center for the opportunity to leverage the skills and talents I developed in the for-profit sector to help local nonprofits, as they are so passionate about improving the quality of life in the region I call home.” – Larry Castner, ESC management volunteer
+“I enjoy volunteering through CCCE for the opportunity to leverage the skills and talents I developed in the for-profit sector to help local nonprofits, as they are so passionate about improving the quality of life in the region I call home.” – Larry Castner, ESC management volunteer